-- 8.0 SAMPLE COLLECTION, PRESERVATION, AND STORAGE - 8.1 Sample Collection and Preservation - 8.1.1 Grab and composite samples must be collected in amber glass containers following conventional sampling practices. - 8.1.2 Fish and tissue samples collected in the field must be wrapped in aluminum foil, and must be maintained at a temperature of less than -10°C from the time of collection until receipt at the laboratory. - 8.2 Procedure for Sample Storage - 8.2.1 Maintain water and soil samples at $4^{\circ}\text{C} \pm 2$ in the dark from the time of collection until extraction.
+- 8.0 SAMPLE COLLECTION, PRESERVATION, AND STORAGE - 8.1 Sample Collection and Preservation - 8.1.1 Grab and composite samples must be collected in amber glass containers following conventional sampling practices. - 8.1.2 Fish and tissue samples collected in the field must be wrapped in aluminum foil, and must be maintained at a temperature of less than 4°C from the time of collection until receipt at the laboratory. - 8.2 Procedure for Sample Storage - 8.2.1 Maintain water and soil samples at 4°C (± 2°C) in the dark from the time of collection until extraction.
 If residual chlorine is present in aqueous samples, add 80 mg sodium thiosulfate per liter of water.
 EPA Methods 330.4 and 330.5 may be used to measure residual chlorine.
 If sample pH is greater than 9, adjust to pH 7-9 with sulfuric acid. - 8.2.2 Fish and tissue samples received at the laboratory must be maintained at less than $-10\,^{\circ}\text{C}$ until prepared.
-Unused samples must be maintained at less than $-10\,^{\circ}\text{C}$ .
-Once thawed, tissue samples must be extracted within 24 hours. - 8.2.3 Samples must be stored in an atmosphere demonstrated to be free of all potential contaminants. - 8.2.4 Samples, sample extracts, and standards must be stored separately. - 8.3 Contract Required Holding Times - 8.3.1 Water and solid samples (except fish and tissue) shall be extracted within 30 days of the Validated Time of Sample Receipt (VTSR).
-Fish and tissue samples shall be extracted within one year of VTSR. - 8.3.2 Analysis of sample extracts must be completed within 45 days of extraction. - 8.3.3 Sample extracts can be stored up to 1 year from date of extraction in-case re-analysis is required.
+Unused samples must be maintained at less than $-10\,^{\circ}\text{C}$.
+Once thawed, tissue samples must be extracted within 24 hours. - 8.2.3 Samples must be stored in an atmosphere demonstrated to be free of all potential contaminants. - 8.2.4 Samples, sample extracts, and standards must be stored separately. - 8.3 Contract Required Holding Times - 8.3.1 All samples (except fish and tissue) shall be extracted within 10 days of the Validated Time of Sample Receipt (VTSR). - 8.3.2 Analysis of sample extracts must be completed within 30 days of extraction.

-- 9.0 CALIBRATION AND STANDARDIZATION - 9.1 High Resolution Gas Chromatographic/High Resolution Mass Spectrometric (HRGC/HRMS) Conditions and Data Acquisition Parameters - 9.1.1 High-Resolution Gas Chromatograph - 9.1.1.1 Prior to analyzing the calibration solutions, blanks, samples, and QC samples, establish the HRGC operating conditions necessary to meet the minimum retention times for the internal standards and the relative retention times for the CDDs/CDFs.
+- 9.0 CALIBRATION AND STANDARDIZATION - 9.1 High Resolution Gas Chromatographic/High Resolution Mass Spectrometric (HRGC/HRMS) Conditions and Data Acquisition Parameters - 9.1.1 High Resolution Gas Chromatograph (HRGC) - 9.1.1.1 Prior to analyzing the calibration solutions, blanks, samples, and Quality Control (QC) samples, establish the HRGC operating conditions necessary to meet the minimum Retention Times (RTs) for the internal standards and the Relative Retention Times (RRTs) for the chlorinated dibenzo-p-dioxins/chlorinated dibenzofurans (CDDs/CDFs).
 Once optimized, the same conditions must be used for the analysis of all standards, samples, blanks, and QC samples. - 9.1.1.1.1 Suggested GC operating conditions: